How Russell Martin Went from Skeptic to Advocate for Low-Code

-In today’s installment of our rapid developer profile series, we are featuring Russell Martin, Senior Software Engineer at Erie Insurance.
-Hear how he overcame his skepticism of model driven development by rapidly building applications with Mendix.
+In today’s maker profile, we are featuring Russell Martin, Senior Software Engineer at Erie Insurance.
+Hear how he overcame his skepticism of model-driven development by rapidly building applications with Mendix.

 1. What is your education and professional background?
 Did you have any prior development experience?

 I have been in IT for 15 years now.
 I started working as a hardware technician at a local call center.
 I have a Bachelor’s degree in Management Information Systems (MIS) and then went on to get a Master’s in Business Administration.
 I was one of the guys that started at bottom of the totem pole, as a tech guy that came over to your desk to reboot your computer for you and now I am a Senior Software Engineer at Erie Insurance.

 2. How were you introduced to Mendix?
 What was your initial reaction?